 We interviewed ten grade 8 students at one of our project schools in a historically disadvantaged area of Cape Town before they had received any instruction on patterns, sequences or algebra.
 The students were selected by the teacher so that they were representative of the grade 8 class.
-Each student was interviewed three times in 45-minute sessions.
-All interviews were videotaped and the tapes transcribed.
-The analysis will be used to design a teaching intervention to address the cognitive difficulties students have in the processes of generalisation.
+Each student was interviewed three times in 45-minute sessions by either two or one of the researchers.
+The interviews of each student took place 5 to 7 days apart.
+In the first two interviews each student was presented with three activities and they were asked to explain or clarify their answers or strategies, but were not challenged in any way.
+We wanted to ascertain what they did spontaneously.
+The pictorial and numerical activities were presented to the children on different days.
+In the third interview they were given two further activities and then asked to reflect on some of their previous solutions and to justify their answers.
+Based on their responses the researcher asked questions to create cognitive conflict.
+All interviews were videotaped.
+In addition to the video protocols, written transcripts of the subjects' verbal responses as well as their paper-and-pencil activities will be used in the analysis.
+The analysis will be used to design a teaching intervention aimed at addressing the cognitive difficulties children have in the processes of generalisation.